Distribution of primes of split reductions for abelian surfaces: Proof of the Theorems and Corollaries

-We now give the proof of Theorem \ref{main-thm-CM} based on the observations above. \begin{proof} Let $\ell$ be a prime such that $\ell\nmid N_A$ and that $\ell$ splits in $E$.
-Since Artin's Holomorphic Conjecture holds for the abelian extension $ K(A[\ell])^{\Lambda(\ell)}/K$, we invoke Theorem \ref{effective-CDT} (ii) with $L =K(A[\ell])^{\Lambda(\ell)}$ and $G=\T(\ell)/\Lambda(\ell)$, Proposition \ref{countings-CM}, Lemma \ref{hensel} and the criterion of N\'{e}ron-Ogg-Shafarevich for abelian varieties, we deduce that
+We now give the proof of Theorem \ref{main-thm-CM} based on the observations above. \begin{proof} Let $\ell$ be a prime for which $\ell\nmid N_A$ and splits in $E$.
+Since Artin's Holomorphic Conjecture holds for the abelian extension $ K(A[\ell])^{\Lambda(\ell)}/K$, we invoke Theorem \ref{effective-CDT} (ii) with $K(A[\ell])^{\Lambda(\ell)}/K$ and $G=\T(\ell)$, (\ref{estimate-1-CM}), Proposition \ref{countings-CM}, Lemma \ref{hensel}, and the criterion of N\'{e}ron-Ogg-Shafarevich for abelian varieties to get